Skip to main content

 A lifelong learner, in 2021 Samford earned his Master of Fine Arts in Screenwriting degree from Asbury University.

-Vice President, Engineering and Construction
+Vice President of Engineering and Construction

 Jerry Purvis

-Vice President, Environmental Affairs
+Vice President of Environmental Affairs

 Jerry Purvis oversees air quality, natural resources and production labs, as well as environmental compliance for EKPC.
 He is responsible for ensuring that EKPC’s generating and transmission assets meet all state and federal regulatory standards under the National Environmental Policy Act and Environmental Protection Agency compliance standards for air, water, waste and oil.